canonical/lxd/doc/instances.md

 a subsequent profile or in the instance's own configuration, the whole entry is overridden by the new definition.

+Device names are limited to a maximum of 64 characters.

 Device entries are added to an instance through:

 ```bash